 Information On Radon & Its Effects

-Lets face it, Radon Gas and its impacts are well documented and more home owners and home buyers in the Asheville area are becoming aware of how easy it is to perform radon testing.
+Lets face it, Radon Gas and its impacts are well documented and more home owners and home buyers in the Asheville and Boone areas are becoming aware of how easy it is to perform radon testing.
 They are also becoming more aware of the treatments and radon mitigation services for removing, or at least lowering, the levels of this very harmful gas.
 Here are a couple of videos from the EPA that might help introduce you to Radon Gas and Radon Testing.

 EPA RADON TESTING AWARNESS